cppis/container-patterns/3.nginx-php-xdebug/README.md

 $ wget localhost:8000
   index.html saved
 ```

+To debug php,
+go to `Run And Debug` > `Listen for XDebug 3.nginx-php-xdebug`
+and add breakpoint to php source(index.php)

 To stop and remove containers, network, volumes, and images created by `up`,
 run this command: